 1- Lake Geneva

-There’s a good reason why Lake Geneva is an amazing natural landmark in Switzerland, not only is it the largest lake in Switzerland but it’s also one of the largest in Europe.
+There’s a good reason why Lake Geneva is an amazing natural landmark in Switzerland, not only is it the largest lake in Switzerland and one of the largest in Europe.

 Surrounded by the Alps and the French-speaking Swiss city of Geneva, the lake is the perfect meeting of urban civilisation and Switzerland’s stunning nature.

-It’s possible to swim and kayak in some areas of this vast lake, and there are several hotels, spas and restaurants that look out over the shimmering water.
+It’s possible to swim and kayak in some areas of this vast lake, and several hotels, spas and restaurants look out over the shimmering water.

 One of the bucket list things to do here is to watch the sunsets over the lake.